Kansas City police criticized for kneeling on pregnant woman

 He encouraged anyone who was at the scene and wants to voice concerns about what they saw to file complaints with the Office of Community Complaints or the police department.

 The incident in eastern Kansas City began as a fight between two women at a business.
-Police cleared the area but a man refused to leave and the woman who is shown in the vehicle would not stop interfering with the arrest, WDAF-TV reported.
+Police cleared the area but a man refused to leave and the woman who is shown in the video would not stop interfering with the arrest, WDAF-TV reported.

 She and the man were arrested for interfering with the arrest, Jackson said.
 No names have been released.

-Note: This story has been corrected to show that the woman who is shown in the video, not the vehicle, would not stop interfering with the arrest.